lorentzforces/blue-prints-notes/leads-and-unattributed-clues.md

 - What happens if you spend more than 24 hours in a single day?
 - We know that there are three possible entrances to the Antechamber.
 The southern entrance is said to have a broken lever, although it is not clear if this refers to the broken lever item which can be found, or just an indication that the southern entrance is not functional at all.
 Attempts so far to path to the Antechamber with other rooms has produced blank doorways - there must be specific conditions (probably specific rooms?) in place to enter the Antechamber at all.
 The Greenhouse is mentioned as the location where the lever is broken, so we might try placing a Greenhouse there.
 (Author's note: I do not know what needs to be done to make drafting a Greenhouse possible.)
 - Data transfers from Synka?
+- The Blackbridge Grotto requires an "admin key" which I do not yet know

 ### Front entrance